shaun4727/youTube-clone/README.md

 -   step 2: if the video is not subscribed yet, clicking on subscribe button, insert data into subscription table. and repeat step 1.

 ## Chapter 22 | Comments

+-   Create comments api and use it to store comment,video id, user id